01 of 11

 02 of 11

-Remove the Old Toilet, then Install the Wax Ring on the New Toilet
+Remove the Old Toilet and Install the Wax Ring on the New Toilet

 First, turn off the water supply to your existing toilet (or the main water shutoff valve to the entire house).
 Then, put on a pair of gloves and remove your existing toilet before continuing to the next step.